 Unless stipulated otherwise, if within any criterion there are more children than places available, any remaining places will be offered to children who meet the criterion on the basis of proximity of the child's home address to the school, with children living nearest receiving the greater priority.
 Distance will be measured in a straight line from the address point of the child's home address, as set by Ordnance Survey, to the nearest official school gate for pupils to use.
-This is calculated using the admissions team's Geographical Information System.
+This is calculated using the School Admissions team's Geographical Information System.

-Where two or more children share priority for a place, e.g. where two children live equidistant from a school, Surrey County Council will use random allocation to determine which child should be given priority.
+Where two or more children share priority for a place, e.g. where two children live equidistant from a school, Surrey County Council will determine which child should be given priority by using a computer generated number that is assigned randomly to each applicant by Surrey's Admissions system, with the child assigned the lower number receiving the higher priority.